xt0fer/PassionBy5dot0/README.md

 > items, allowing you to share them with others who are important to you.
 >
 > It is both a mobile and desktop app, with an Amazon cloud-based backend storage vault.
+>
+> Folios allows you to categorize various filings by various tags, and gives you clear control of
+> the information you keep.

+This kind of overview can help crystalize the way you think about your project, since you should consider:

+* who your app/project serves
+* what information the app tracks for them or provides for them
+* what the backend/database tracks about your users
+* what the overall user concepts areyou'd like the app center on